Thriving Under Stress:

 Once you feel like your adrenal glands are under control, it is time to stress your body more in order to adapt and grow stronger.
 This would include sprint training and resistance training.
 It is vitally important to prioritize rest and recovery as you begin to train higher.
 This is especially true as you get into your 30’s and beyond.
 Your results are more dependent upon your recovery process than your training regimine.

-High-intensity fitness enhances the bodies ability to thrive under stress.
+High-intensity fitness enhances the bodies ability to be in a state of thriving under stress.
 When you train at 100% of your maximal intensity level for short periods of time it stimulates the body to work more efficiently at those very high rates.
 High intensity training increases one’s reserve capacity or the ability to effectively raise heart rate and breathing rates very quickly and efficiently (3).

 Sprints and other high-intensity work has been shown to improve oxygen uptake better than endurance training.
 The body adapts to intense training by adding new capillaries, developing stronger heart and lung tissue, adding more energy producing mitochondria and increasing the bodies’ tolerance to high levels of lactic acid accumulation (5).